 2.2 Scenarios based on network slicing architecture

-Clause 4.2 of TR 26941 describes network slicing architecture based on specification in TS 23.501.
-In this clause of TR 26941, presented is the below figure that describes the relationship between network slice instances, PDU Sessions, and DNNs.
+Clause 4.2 of TR 26.941 describes network slicing architecture based on specification in TS 23.501.
+In this clause of TR 26.941, presented is the below figure that describes the relationship between network slice instances, PDU Sessions, and DNNs.